Why New York for Health Informatics Education?

 Concentration: Artificial Intelligence - Online Learning - Visit Website

-SUNY Oswego's online MS in Biomedical and Health Informatics with an Artificial Intelligence concentration is a forward-thinking program designed for those looking to lead in healthcare technology.
-Accredited by CAHIIM, it emphasizes AI, data analytics, and information management, offering flexibility with online and Syracuse campus options.
-Priced at $471 per credit for NY residents, the program requires a bachelor's degree with a 3.0 GPA, knowledge in statistics and computer applications, and recommends GRE scores.
-Ideal for aspiring healthcare innovators, it's a STEM-designated program with rolling admissions and multiple start dates.
+SUNY Oswego's online Biomedical and Health Informatics MS with an Artificial Intelligence concentration focuses on AI applications in healthcare, emphasizing data analytics and information management aligned with CAHIIM standards.
+This STEM-designated program offers flexible online or Syracuse campus options at $471 per credit for NY residents, requiring 33-36 credits over approximately two years.
+Admission mandates a bachelor's degree with a 3.0 GPA, knowledge of statistics and computer applications, and recommends GRE scores.
+It prepares graduates to drive technological innovation in healthcare through AI-driven solutions.

 - Online and Syracuse Campus options